Lithuania in the Eurovision Song Contest 2007: Heats

-The three heats of the competition aired on 27 January, 3 February and 10 February 2007.
-The first heat featured the newcomers, while the second heat featured the semi-established artists and the third heat featured the established artists.
-The members of the jury consisted of Andrius Mamontovas (musician; all heats), Donalda Meiželytė (television and radio presenter; first heat), Linas Adomaitis (musician, singer-songwriter; first heat), Rūta Vanagaitė (journalist; second heat), Vytenis Pauliukaitis (director; second heat), Ilona Balsytė (actress; third heat), Darius Užkuraitis (Opus 3 director; third heat).
-In the first heat the top four entries advanced to the semi-finals, while the top seven entries in the second heat advanced and the top eight entries in the third heat advanced.
+The three heats of the competition aired on 27 January, 3 February, and 10 February 2007.
+The first heat featured the newcomers, while the second heat featured the semi-established artists, and the third heat featured the established artists.
+In the first heat, the top four entries advanced to the semi-finals, while the top seven entries in the second heat advanced, and the top eight entries in the third heat advanced.
 Due to technical issues with the voting presentation in the first two heats, four of the entries originally announced to have been eliminated received a wildcard and also proceeded to the semi-finals.

 Semi-finals

 The two semi-finals of the competition aired on 17 and 24 February 2007 and featured all remaining entries in the competition.
-The members of the jury consisted of Arnoldas Lukošius (keyboardist; all semi-finals), Aidas Puklevičius (screenwriter; first semi-final), Andrius Mamontovas (musician; first semi-final), Edita Mildažytė (journalist; second semi-final) and Žeraldas Povilaitis (composer and producer; second semi-final).
 The top five entries advanced to the final from each semi-final, while the bottom entries were eliminated.
 On 25 February 2007, LRT announced that "The Fall" performed by Natas had received the wildcard and also proceeded to the final.